Daniel Maintains His Purity

 2. Ten times better than the magicians and astrologers

-Conclusion: Daniel and the Hebrew children give us a wonderful example of godly people who will not lower their convictions or compromise because of the pressure of the world.
+CONCLUSION: Daniel and the Hebrew children give us a wonderful example of godly people who will not lower their convictions or compromise because of the pressure of the world.
 We must learn to stand for right according to God’s truth and not according to the world’s standards.